Françoise d'Aubigné, Marquise de Maintenon: Marriage

 who was 25 years her senior, and began to correspond with him.
-He counted King Louis XIII's favourites among his patrons and offered her marriage or pay her dowry so that she might enter a convent.
+He counted King Louis XIII's favourites among his patrons and offered her marriage or to pay her dowry so that she might enter a convent.
 Although Scarron suffered from chronic and crippling pain, Françoise accepted his proposal and the two married in 1652.
 The match permitted her to gain access to the highest levels of Parisian society, something that would have otherwise been impossible for a girl from an impoverished background.
 For nine years, she was more a nurse than a wife to Paul who, in turn, gave her exposure to education and a vocation as a teacher.